twice02/Java-Programmering-24/exercises/solutions/Code/Indexing/Indexing - Solution.md

 2 -> Check index 2 in numbers -> number = 3
 3 -> Check index 3 in numbers -> number = 4
 4 -> Check index 4 in numbers -> number = 5
 5 -> Check index 5 in numbers -> There is no such index! -> number = ...
 Uhoh ...
-Throw ArrayIndexOutOfBoundsException
+Throw ArrayIndexOutOfBoundsException error
 ```
 Well, it seems like we've found the cause for our trouble!